yiimaker/yii2-email-templates/docs/guide/template-manager.md

 ## Using

-You can get data to replace of keywords from some classes methods, application components, databases, widgets, etc.
+You can get data to replace placeholders from some classes methods, application components, databases, widgets, etc.

 ### Example of letter body